This article appears in the June 2021 issue of the

 Like other healthcare workers, GI professionals experienced COVID-19 fatigue, brought about by long work hours, added shifts, lack of sleep, short staffing, and dealing with the ever-changing guidelines for personal protective equipment (PPE) and COVID-19 testing—all while risking infection to provide care to patients in their hour of need.
 Stress and fatigue increases the risk for injury, infections, illnesses, and mental health disorders.

 Recovery begins and ends with human resources.
 The first step is to recognize the staggering amount of stress, fatigue, and misery the pandemic inflicted on healthcare workers.
 The next step is to create a care plan to help your staff navigate the choppy waters back to normalcy.
-Consider educating staff on self-care strategies and ways to improve sleep quality, for example, or providing healthy food and drinks in the break room.
+Consider educating staff on self-care strategies and ways to improve sleep quality, for example.
+You could also provide healthy food and drinks in the break room.
 Establish a Fatigue Risk Management Plan, and use tools like the Epworth Sleepiness Scale to help workers quickly rate their fatigue.

 Create a culture of safety, one in which management and team members feel comfortable talking about their fatigue, challenges, and struggles during recovery.
-Build a system in which workers can report their own fatigue or signs of fatigue in their co-workers without fear of punishment; use language that stresses team camaraderie.
+Build a system in which workers can report their own fatigue or signs of fatigue in their co-workers.
+They should be able to do so without fear of punishment; use language that stresses team camaraderie.